lala-la-flaca/DevOpsBootcamp_10_Kubernetes_DO_MongoDB/README.md

 ## 🎯 Features

 - Create a managed K8 cluster with Digital Ocean Kubernetes Engine.
-- Deploy a replicated MongoDB service in Digital Ocean Kubernetes cluster using Helm chart.
+- Deploy a replicated MongoDB service in a Digital Ocean Kubernetes cluster using a Helm chart.
 - Configure Datapersistence for MongoDB with Digital Ocean's Cloud storage.
 - Deploy UI Mongo-Express for MongoDB.
 - Deploy and configure Nginx Ingress to access the UI application from a browser.